Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     **Investment Liquidation:** You have the ability to use your :rsc-reaction: **Reaction** to destroy an amount of SP on your person to enhance an attack, increases healing, or damage reduction:

     - **Efficiency Investment:** When you or a friendly creature you can see hits with an attack, you can increase the damage dealt by :die-d10:1d10 for every 1,000 SP you destroy.
-    - **Health Insurance:** When you or a friendly creature you can see is targeted by a spell or effect that restores hit points or grants temporary hit points, you can increase the total hit points or the number of temporary hit points gained by :die-d10:1d10 for every 1,000 SP you destroy.
+    - **Health Insurance:** When you or a friendly creature you can see is targeted by a spell or effect that restores Hit Points or grants temporary Hit Points, you can increase the total Hit Points or the number of temporary Hit Points gained by :die-d10:1d10 for every 1,000 SP you destroy.
     - **Damage Reimbursement:** When you or a friendly creature you can see takes damage, you can reduce the damage received by :die-d10:1d10 for every 1,000 SP you destroy.

 === "**[Locked] Equillibrium**"